-66 WHAT PARTICIPANTS ARE SAYING Anonymous post-course feedback from members of our 2020 and 2021 cohorts...
+66 WHAT PARTICIPANTS ARE SAYING Anonymous post-course feedback...

 "The content within this course should be essential learning for any researcher.
 It has changed the way I think about the research process, given me invaluable resources that I'll draw upon in the future, and I've made some great connections."
 "Extremely practical lessons and processes."
 "Embrace the messiness.
 This is structured messiness, which is really helpful.
 It will help my colleagues think about impact too."
 "Sign up! [the course] offers an opportunity to engage with others internationally and to offer new and creative insights into research impact, and time to reflect and reevaluate what you are currently doing." "...having OutNav to map all of it in one place is really helpful because in our organisation different people do different parts of the work and until now there hasn't been any coordination."
 "We could apply this approach to any of our projects and be able to say something, which is really positive for the rest of the team."
 "This is a very comprehensive approach.
 You can focus and work on certain small pieces knowing that all the mass of things still to do is being held for you."
 "Do it!
 You will learn something useful and it will change your understanding of research impact."
 WHO YOU WILL LEARN WITH We have welcomed people from across the UK, Canada, Italy and Australia to the Research Impact School.
 Participants have included people from knowledge exchange, policy and public engagement offices, as well as academics working on individual projects and leading research teams.
 We keep the numbers low on this training course, to ensure that the live workshops are engaging for everyone.
 You will get to know your course colleagues well, learning from each other as well as from me!

-MY BACKGROUND

-Over the last 15 years I have developed an international reputation as a leader in the fields of knowledge exchange and research impact, leading in-demand courses such as Making and Measuring Impact for NCRM, and have been an invited speaker on this topic in the UK, Canada and Australia.
+MY BACKGROUND Over the last 15 years I have developed an international reputation as a leader in the fields of knowledge exchange and research impact, leading in-demand courses such as Making and Measuring Impact for NCRM, and have been an invited speaker on this topic in the UK, Canada and Australia.
 I have conducted seven independent impact studies and supported organisations and individuals to create and understand the impact of research and evidence-use strategies.

-COURSE FEES

-A place at the Matter of Focus Research Impact School costs £500 +VAT per person.

-HOW TO BOOK

-Reserve your place online at:

-www.matter-of-focus.com/the-matter-of-focus-research-impact-school Following receipt of your booking form, we will send an invoice to you or your nominated finance contact.
-Bank transfer and credit card options are available.
+PROGRAMME FEES This workshop series plus three month subscription to OutNav costs £600+VAT per place.
+You may invite colleagues to work with you in OutNav free of charge.
+HOW TO BOOK Reserve your place online at www.matter-of-focus.com/research-impact-school Payment is not required to reserve your place.
+We will be in touch to confirm how you would like to pay prior to the start of the course - invoice and credit card payment options are available.
 In 2017, I left my permanent role at the University of Edinburgh (where I remain an Honorary Fellow) to set up Matter of Focus with co-founder Dr Ailsa Cook.
 Together we have combined our expertise and developed OutNav to support public service initiatives with our approach to understanding and assessing outcomes and impact.
 If you would like to get in touch, please do so at sarah@matter-of-focus.com I'm always happy to talk about research impact!